 Being a distinct business is key, you want to seem individual and different.

-Build a Site as Soon As You Can
+Build a Site as Soon as You Can

 In the world of advertising, you want to take the strain off of the customer as much as possible.